-Parts / Assembly - Locator
+Parts / Assembly - SMS Locator - NO LONGER ON SALE

 Ground based tracking is the essence of successful recovery.
 So long as we know where our payload is once it lands we should have a successful launch.
 Over at the shop, you can buy an SMS based locator.
 Here is a quick description of how to use it.
 Make sure you’re familiar with it before launch day!